NEWSMAKER-Soccer-Platini, romantic or pragmatist?

 "He's a man of conviction, he's a man who has always been transparent and one of the few, if not the only one, to admit who he voted for," he said.

 "He has nothing to hide and is someone who I think is respected around the world of football."
-(Editing by Ralph Boulton)
+(Editing by Alan Baldwin)

+March 31 Tottenham Hotspur have been given an extension until April 30 to decide whether they will play their home fixtures at Wembley Stadium next season, the Premier League club said on Friday.

+March 31 Manchester City manager Pep Guardiola is expecting Gabriel Jesus to make a sooner-than-expected return after the young Brazil striker broke a bone in his foot during the Premier League win over Bournemouth last month.